 South African schooling comprises 12 years of basic education.

 Options of employment after completing primary education (Matric) are:

 Basic education – Higher education institution – Good chance of employment

 Basic education – Apprenticeship – Good chance of employment

 Basic education – FET College – Maybe find employment.

 Basic education – Learnership – Maybe find employment.

 To be employable as an adult, you also need to learn certain sets of ‘soft skills’ while still in school.
 In times of high unemployment, employers will favour applicants with well-rounded employability skills.

 Note: If you want to be employed one day, choose your career wisely.

-Critical skill jobs always have job openings.
-Don’t pick the easiest route.
+Note that critical skill jobs always have the most jobs on offer.
+Therefore don’t pick the easiest route for your career.
 You get out what you put in.
 To see how many jobs are available in your chosen career path in different areas – type in the name of the career you want to pursue in our job search engine – for example ”Registered nurse” or ”librarian”.
 Pick an area.
-See how many job opportunities pops up in that career field.
+See how many job opportunities pop up in that career field.
 If it is one or two – be weary.
-If it is 200-300, you will have a better chance at finding employment.
+If it is 200-300, you will have a better chance of finding employment.